canonical/platform-engineering-docs/working-with-other-teams/is.rst

 need to do to process a ticket, we should likely invest the time to do so, even if we’re not familiar with the particular technology involved.
-Ticket size (how long a ticket is expected to take to complete)  is a key component in how tickets are sorted in the SRE’s priority queue, so anything we can do to reduce the size of the ticket makes it more likely to be processed sooner.
+Ticket size (how long a ticket is expected to take to complete)  is a key component in how tickets are sorted in the SRE's priority queue, so anything we can do to reduce the size of the ticket makes it more likely to be processed sooner.
 Taking the time to learn about that technology and trying to debug ourselves so that we can provide detailed information on exactly what we need from SREs will make us more